rainiera/health-hack/README.md

 -Hint, you'll need `$ python main.py` to run the webserver on localhost (type in `localhost` into your browser)

 ## Team
-Rainier Ababao
+Rainier Ababao - data science
-Hayley Call
+Hayley Call - web dev
-Sarah Gorring
+Sarah Gorring - web dev
-Shaun Mataire
+Shaun Mataire -  iOS

 ## Idea (0.1)
 A web app that accepts user input on easily accessible patient data and output metrics based on a machine learning algorithm.